gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/embed_dashboards/web_components/authentication.md

 run the auto-authentication and will expect you to run the [programmatic authentication](#programmatic-authentication).
 Meanwhile, all custom elements present on the page will render a loading animation.

 > All your users must have a GoodData account and have access to your GoodData workspace.
-If users do not have a GoodData account or do not have access to the workspace, see [Grant users access to your workspace][1].

 ## Programmatic authentication